 Alternative direct methods used to solve depredation problems include scare or harassment tactics, assorted chemical applications, electric fencing, and traditional fencing at a height that eliminates deer access.
 High fencing around gardens and small problem areas is costly but provides assured control on a longterm basis with little or no maintenance.
-1
+1 sive problems with agricultural depredation can be controlled with adequate antlerless harvest.
+Instances of urban depredation are increasing due to escalating deer numbers and urban sprawl.
+Urban deer problems are magnified in cities where bowhunting has been banned.

-In some instances, after other control measures have been exhausted. deer will be lethally removed.
+In some instances, after other control measures have been exhausted, deer will be lethally removed.
 This process seldom provides a longterm solution but is used in some problem situations.